ramses-tech/nefertari-es/README.md

 Some issues to get basic engine working

-- deal with model `get` and `to_dict` having different symantics in elasticsearch-dsl and nefertari. figure out where in nefertari these methods are called, and whether its OK to mostly use the elasticsearch-dsl symatics.
+- deal with model `to_dict` having different symantics in elasticsearch-dsl and nefertari. maybe this isn't an issue.

 - figure out how to access es-dsl class registry in order to implement `get_document_classes`.

-- Translate from `__tablename__` to document class meta info.
-Right now you need to put a Meta class on model classes.

-- figure out interface (e.g. expected arguments and return values) for `BaseDocument` methods - `get_resource`, `get_collection`.
+- are we dealing with `pk_field` correctly? right now we're not setting `_id` on the collection, and letting es choose it for us. is this a problem? are `get_item` queries slower by our own index than by `_id`?

+- implement `get_collection` and write some tests

+- make sure that it's OK not to implement `filter_objects`.
+Seems like this method doen't makes sense for this engine, cause it seems to be used to convert es query results to doc instances for other engines. probably we need to refactor how this happens when we implement query delegation, e.g. having multiple engines defined.

 - Write a bunch of field classes, but only those that make sense for es